iDigBio/idigbio-python-client/README.rst

 Two Forms
 ---------

-Returning JSON from the API as an iterator.
+Returning JSON from the API.

 .. code-block:: python